Steve Kennedy - Oil/Acrylic - Studio (11/12-12/10, 1/14-2/18, 3/4-4/8, 4/22-5/27)

 French Ultramarine Blue

-Optional colors: Cobalt blue, phthalo blue, burnt sienna, yellow ochre pale, light or gold, naples yellow (deep) cad yellow deep, viridian, pthalo green
+Optional colors: Cobalt blue, phalo blue, burnt sienna, yellow ochre pale, light or gold, naples yellow (deep) cad yellow deep, viridian, pthalo green

 A subject to work with if painting indoors - I do not necessarily recommend photographs but bring them or a sketch to work from for our indoor classes.
 Observing from life is the best instruction, better than looking at photographs.
 I do not recommend painting from other artist’s paintings unless you are trying to learn how they did what they did.
 Keep things original.